hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Who would the authors of such tricks be named,
 >
-> As 'tis degrading, when they imitate
+> As it is degrading, when they imitate
 >
 > What they professionally should reprobate;
 >
 > For in opinion great distinction's made
 >
-> 'Twixt artists and the tricking sons of trade.
+> Betwixt artists and the tricking sons of trade.
 >
 > Jem.
 Of honesty in trade no one believes,
 >